Old Ministers' Hill Ward

 Old Ministers' Hill Ward is a ward located under Nagaland's capital city, Kohima.
 The ward falls under the designated Ward No. 14 of the Kohima Municipal Council.

+History

+2025 murder case

+Old Ministers' Hill was the site of the 2025 murder of Vihozhonü Zao, inside her home.
+Vihozhonü's adopted uncle, Samuel Zao, was arrested in connection with the case.

 Education

 Educational Institutions in Old Ministers' Hill Ward: